 - Two 32-ounce bottles of Gatorade®.
 (NOT RED).

-- Diabetic patients should use Gatorade G2®.
+- People with diabetes should use Gatorade G2®.
 (NOT RED).

 Transportation on the day of your exam

-A responsible person MUST BE PRESENT with you at Check In before your colonoscopy and MUST REMAIN in the endoscopy area until you are discharged.
+A responsible person MUST BE PRESENT with you at check-in before your colonoscopy and MUST REMAIN in the endoscopy area until you are discharged.
 You are not allowed to drive, take a taxi or bus, or leave the Endoscopy Center alone.
-If you do not have a responsible driver (family member or friend) with you to take you home, your exam cannot be done with sedation and will be cancelled.
+If you do not have a responsible driver (family member or friend) with you to take you home, your exam cannot be done with sedation and will be canceled.

 Please bring a list of all of your current medications, including any over-the-counter medications, with you.

-If you take insulin, diabetic medications or blood thinners, you must call the doctor who orders those medications for instructions on altering the dosage before your colonoscopy.
+If you take insulin, medications for diabetes or blood thinners, you must call the doctor who orders those medications for instructions on altering the dosage before your colonoscopy.
 Blood thinners include Coumadin® (warfarin); Plavix®(clopidogrel); Ticlid® (ticlopidine hydrochloride); Agrylin® (anagrelide); Xarelto® (rivaroxaban); Pradaxa® (dabigatran); Eliquis® (apixaban); and Effient® (Prasugrel).

 All other medications, including aspirin, should be taken the day of the exam with a sip of water.

 - Do NOT take medicines that stop diarrhea, such as loperamide (Imodium®) or bismuth subsalicylate (Kaopectate®, Pepto-Bismol®).